josevnz/rpm_query/Writting and Unit testing an application that can query the RPM database with Python.md

 In this example application, I'll wrap the RPM instance in a '[context manager](https://docs.python.org/3/library/contextlib.html)'.
 This makes it easier to use, and also saves you from worrying about manually closing the RPM database.
 Also, I'll take a few shortcuts to return the result of the database query.

-Putting all this functionality into a class (a collection of data and methods) together is what makes object orientation so useful; in our case the RPM functionality is on a class called ```QueryHelper``` and its sole purpouse is:
+Putting all this functionality into a class (a collection of data and methods) together is what makes object orientation so useful; in our case the RPM functionality is on a class called ```QueryHelper``` and its sole purpose is:
 * Define filtering parameters like number of items and sorting results at creation time (we use a class constructor for that)
 * To provide a way to iterate through every package of the system